omar4a/Networks/ReadMe.txt

 To run the DHCP server, please do the following:

+- Make sure your device is connected to the internet.
+(You can release/renew later to test the server.
+But as the server first starts, you must be connected to the internet so the server can get network info)

 - Make sure you are connected via an ethernet cable.
 (The server works on any interface, but it's most reliable on ethernet)